pepstock-org/Charba-Wiki/docs/charts/geo/BubbleMap.md

 ### Styling

+The style of the dataset can be configured by a [Point](../../configuration/Elements#point) element.

-The style of the dataset can be configured by [bubble map point](https://pepstock-org.github.io/Charba/next/org/pepstock/charba/client/geo/BubbleMapPoint.html), which extends a [Point](../../configuration/Elements#point) elements, as following:
+The style for the geografical configuration of the dataset can be configured by [`geoFeature` element](https://pepstock-org.github.io/Charba/next/org/pepstock/charba/client/geo/GeoFeature.html), as following:

 | Name | Type | Default | Description
 | :- | :- | :- | :-